St. John's (NY) vs. Stony Brook Predictions & Picks - November 7

 St. John's (NY) vs. Stony Brook Predictions & Picks: Spread, Total - November 7

-Tuesday's game features the St. John's (NY) Red Storm (0-0) and the Stony Brook Seawolves (0-0) clashing at Carnesecca Arena in what is expected to be a lopsided matchup, with a projected 81-61 victory for heavily favored St. John's (NY) according to our computer prediction.
+Tuesday's game that pits the St. John's (NY) Red Storm (0-0) against the Stony Brook Seawolves (0-0) at Carnesecca Arena should be a lopsided matchup based on our computer prediction, which projects a final score of 81-61 in favor of St. John's (NY), who is big favorites by our model.
 Game time is at 7:00 PM ET on November 7.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!